Yatma: British Mandate era

 Of this, 1,214 dunams were used for plantations and irrigable land, 1,741 for cereals, while 44 dunams were classified as built-up areas.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Yatma came under Jordanian rule.

 The Jordanian census of 1961 found 618 inhabitants.

 Post 1967

 Since the Six-Day War in 1967, Yatma has been under Israeli occupation.
+According to the Israeli census taken that year, the village had a population of 681.